beeyev/disposable-email-filter-php/README.md

-# 🗑 Disposable email detection
+# 🗑 Disposable email detection 22

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/beeyev/disposable-email-filter-php)](https://packagist.org/packages/beeyev/disposable-email-filter-php)
 [![Supported PHP Versions](https://img.shields.io/packagist/dependency-v/beeyev/disposable-email-filter-php/php.svg)](https://packagist.org/packages/beeyev/disposable-email-filter-php)

 PHP package that detects disposable (temporary/throwaway/fake) email addresses.
+It is framework-agnostic and has no dependencies, but includes support for Laravel.
 It validates email addresses to ensure they are genuine, which is useful for managing account sign-ups and assessing the number of legitimate email addresses in your system.
 This tool also helps to avoid communication errors and blocks spam addresses.